francoishill/Firepuma.Email/README.md

 * Firepuma.Email.Domain project contains the domain logic (not tightly coupled to Mongo or other infrastructure specifics)
 * Firepuma.Email.Infrastructure contains infrastructure code, like mongo repositories inheriting from `MongoDbRepository<T>`
 * Firepuma.Email.Tests contains unit tests
-* Firepuma.Email.WebApi project contains the webapi service that will get deployed to Google Cloud Run
+* Firepuma.Email.Worker project contains the service that will get deployed to Google Cloud Run

 ---